emiyl/dsi.cfw.guide-archive/guide/finalizing-setup.md

 14. "Unwrap" the new gift box by tapping on it
     - SRLoader should appear

 SRLoader should now be on your System Menu, as any other DSiWare would be.
-SRLoader can run homebrew and retail ROMs, and has several emulators built in.
+With SRLoader, you can run homebrew and retail ROMs, and use the several emulators which are built into the software.